maliput/maliput_documentation/docs/developer_guidelines.rst

 --------------

 ``maliput`` packages will be released under named major releases.
-The names will be chosen based on famous roads in the world from all times and will be alphabetically sorted.
+The names will be chosen based on famous roads and will be alphabetically sorted.
 Packages may evolve a handful of minor and patch releases in between named releases.
 Named releases will be created on demand.

 Named release output
 --------------------